nqtronix/fifofast/README.md

 On AVR8 MCUs a if statement take up to 4 cycles to process, on MCUs with a pipeline the effects are even worse.
 Therefore it is reasonable to limit the use to as little as possible.

 ### Fixed data type
 The few fifo implementations which use static memory allocation are limited to one data type only.
-If you have to support another data type the "solution" is to copy & paste all code and change the data type as well as a few name.
+If you have to support another data type the "solution" is to copy & paste all code and change the data type as well as a few names.

 ## Summary

 fifofast is a fifo for C/C++ based on macros with the aim to solve all the problems mentioned above.
-The basic idea is to create 2^n ring buffers as introduced on the german [mikroconterller.net wiki](https://www.mikrocontroller.net/articles/FIFO#2n-Ringpuffer_-_die_schnellste_L.C3.B6sung) to reduce the amount of if-statements required.
+The basic idea is to create 2ⁿ ring buffers as introduced on the german [mikroconterller.net wiki](https://www.mikrocontroller.net/articles/FIFO#2n-Ringpuffer_-_die_schnellste_L.C3.B6sung) to reduce the amount of if-statements required.
 The macros create all required C code, which is then further optimised by the compiler.
 The resulting assembler code has minimum overhead and is very fast¹ on almost every target architecture.

 ¹ no scientific performance comparisons have been done, yet